 Briant LJB., Reinbothe TM., Spiliotis I., Miranda C., Rodriguez B., Rorsman P.

-Glucagon, the body's principal hyperglycaemic hormone, is released from the α-cells of the pancreatic islet.
-The secretion of this hormone is dysregulated in type 2 diabetes mellitus but the mechanisms controlling secretion are not well understood.
+KEY POINTS: We used a mouse expressing a light-sensitive ion channel in β-cells to understand how α-cell activity is regulated by β-cells.
+Light activation of β-cells triggered a suppression of α-cell activity via gap junction-dependent activation of δ-cells.
+Mathematical modelling of human islets suggests that 23% of the inhibitory effect of glucose on glucagon secretion is mediated by β-cells via gap junction-dependent activation of δ-cells/somatostatin secretion.
+ABSTRACT: Glucagon, the body's principal hyperglycaemic hormone, is released from α-cells of the pancreatic islet.
+Secretion of this hormone is dysregulated in type 2 diabetes mellitus but the mechanisms controlling secretion are not well understood.
 Regulation of glucagon secretion by factors secreted by neighbouring β- and δ-cells (paracrine regulation) have been proposed to be important.
 In this study, we explored the importance of paracrine regulation by using an optogenetic strategy.
 Specific light-induced activation of β-cells in mouse islets expressing the light-gated channelrhodopsin-2 resulted in stimulation of electrical activity in δ-cells but suppression of α-cell activity.
-The activation of the δ-cells was rapid and sensitive to the gap junction inhibitor carbenoxolone, whereas the effect on electrical activity in α-cells was blocked by CYN 154806, an antagonist of the somatostatin-2 receptor.
+Activation of the δ-cells was rapid and sensitive to the gap junction inhibitor carbenoxolone, whereas the effect on electrical activity in α-cells was blocked by CYN 154806, an antagonist of the somatostatin-2 receptor.
 These observations indicate that optogenetic activation of the β-cells propagates to the δ-cells via gap junctions, and the consequential stimulation of somatostatin secretion inhibits α-cell electrical activity by a paracrine mechanism.
 To explore whether this pathway is important for regulating α-cell activity and glucagon secretion in human islets, we constructed computational models of human islets.
 These models had detailed architectures based on human islets and consisted of a collection of >500 α-, β- and δ-cells.
 Simulations of these models revealed that this gap junctional/paracrine mechanism accounts for up to 23% of the suppression of glucagon secretion by high glucose.
-This article is protected by copyright.
-All rights reserved.